Mil Mi-24: Development

 Mil proposed the design to the heads of the Soviet armed forces.
 While he had the support of a number of strategists, he was opposed by several more senior members of the armed forces, who believed that conventional weapons were a better use of resources.
 Despite the opposition, Mil managed to persuade the defence minister's first deputy, Marshal Andrey A. Grechko, to convene an expert panel to look into the matter.
 While the panel's opinions were mixed, supporters of the project eventually held sway and a request for design proposals for a battlefield support helicopter was issued.
 The development and use of gunships and attack helicopters by the US Army during the Vietnam War convinced the Soviets of the advantages of armed helicopter ground support, and fostered support for the development of the Mi-24.

 Mil engineers prepared two basic designs: a 7-ton single-engine design and a 10.5-ton twin-engine design, both based on the 1,700 hp Izotov TV3-177A turboshaft.
 Later, three complete mock-ups were produced, along with five cockpit mock-ups to allow the pilot and weapon station operator positions to be fine-tuned.

 The Kamov design bureau suggested an army version of their Ka-25 ASW helicopter as a low-cost option.
 This was considered but later dropped in favor of the new Mil twin-engine design.
-A number of changes were made at the insistence of the military, including the replacement of the 23 mm cannon with a rapid-fire heavy machine gun mounted in a chin turret, and the use of the 9K114 Shturm (AT-6 Spiral) anti-tank missile.
+A number of changes were made at the insistence of the military, including the replacement of the 23 mm cannon with a rapid-fire heavy machine gun mounted in a chin turret, and the use of the 9K114 Shturm (AT-6 Spiral) antitank missile.

 A directive was issued on 6 May 1968 to proceed with the development of the twin-engine design.
 Work proceeded under Mil until his death in 1970.
 Detailed design work began in August 1968 under the codename Yellow 24.
 A full-scale mock-up of the design was reviewed and approved in February 1969.
 Flight tests with a prototype began on 15 September 1969 with a tethered hover, and four days later the first free flight was conducted.
 A second prototype was built, followed by a test batch of ten helicopters.